bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js-123">123.
 Sort an Array of Objects by a Property Value</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The sortByProperty function arranges an array of objects based on a specified property's value.
-It employs the sort method with a custom comparison function that compares the property values of two objects.
+<p>The sortByProperty function arranges an array of objects based on a
+specified property's value.
+It employs the sort method with a custom comparison function that compares the property values of two objects.</p>
 <pre>
 const sortByProperty = (arr, prop) => arr.sort((a, b) => a&lbrack;prop&rbrack; - b&lbrack;prop&rbrack;);
 const people = &lbrack;